telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

         });
     </script>

-When a NumericTextBox is initialized, it will automatically wrap the `<input>` element with a `<span>` tag and render spin buttons.
+When initialized, the NumericTextBox wraps the `<input>` element with a `<span>` tag and renders **Spin** buttons.

 > **Important**
 >
-> When getting a reference to the widget, you should always use `id` instead of a class selector.
-Behind the scenes, the NumericTextBox creates a secondary element that is used to represent the visual look of the widget, and copies over all non-`id` attributes, including the class.
-This will cause unexpected results when the class is sued for widget referencing.
+> When you get a reference to the NumericTextBox, always use `id` instead of a class selector.
+Behind the scenes, the NumericTextBox creates a secondary element that represents the visual look of the widget and copies over all non-`id` attributes including the class.
+When you use the class for referencing the widget, this behavior causes unexpected results.

 ## Configuration

-NumericTextBox provides configuration options that can be set during initialization.
-Some of the properties that can be controlled are:
+The NumericTextBox provides configuration options that can be set during initialization.
+The available properties are:

 * Value of the widget
 * Minimum and/or maximum values
 * Increment step
-*   Precision of number
+* Precision of numbers
-*   Rounding of number
+* Rounding of numbers
 * Number format (any valid number format is allowed)

-For a complete overview of the methods and configuration options NumericTextBox applies, [review its API Reference](/api/javascript/ui/numerictextbox).
+For more information on its methods and configuration options, review the [API Reference of the NumericTextBox](/api/javascript/ui/numerictextbox).

 ### Defaults

-The example below demonstrates how to customize the default settings of the NumericTextBox.
+The following example demonstrates how to customize the default settings of the NumericTextBox.

 ###### Example